silverstripe/silverstripe-framework/docs/en/topics/search.md

 SilverStripe does not have a built-in method to search through file content (e.g. in PDF or DOC format).
-You can either extract any textual file content into the `[File](api:File)->Content` property, or use a dedicated search service like the [sphinx module](http://silverstripe.org/sphinx-module).
+You can either extract any textual file content into the `[File](api:File)->Content` property, or use a dedicated search service like the [sphinx module] `http://silverstripe.org/sphinx-module`.

 ## Related